curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 The main storage for [[Documents/AGEBasic]] programs is `/sdcard/Android/data/com.curif.AgeOfJoy/AGEBasic`.
 AGEBasic programs must to end with the `.bas` prefix, like `mixcabinets.bas` or `changecontrols.bas`.
 ## Variables

+### Understanding Variables: Your Program's Memory Boxes

+Imagine you're writing a recipe.
+Instead of always writing "add 2 cups of sugar," you might say "add sugarAmount cups of sugar," and then somewhere else define sugarAmount = 2.
+If you later decide to use 3 cups, you only change it in one place!

+In programming, a **variable** is very similar.
+It's essentially a **named storage location** in your computer's memory that holds a piece of information, or "data."
+Think of it like a labeled container or a box where you can store values.

+**Why do we use variables?**

+- **To store data:** From numbers to text, variables remember information your program needs.
+- **To make code flexible:** Instead of hardcoding values directly into your commands, you can use variables.
+If the value changes, you only update the variable, not every instance where it's used.
+- **To improve readability:** Giving meaningful names to your data (playerScore instead of just 100) makes your code much easier to understand.

+#### Naming Your Variables: The Rules of the Label

+Just like you give a box a clear label so you know what's inside, variables need names.
+These names have specific rules to follow:

-- A variable name can contain only letters and numbers
+- **Allowed Characters:** A variable name can contain only **letters** (A-Z, a-z), **numbers** (0-9), and the **underscore character** (`_`).
-- A variable name must start with a letter.
+- **Starting Character:** A variable name **must start with a letter**.
+You can't start a variable name with a number or an underscore.
-- A variable name cannot contain special characters (like `_`)
+- **No Special Characters:** You cannot use special characters (like $, @, %, ! etc.) in a variable name.
-- Can't be a reserved word (a name of a function or command).
-You can't name a variable with the same name as a function or command, example musicPath is an invalid name because the MUSICPATH function exists.
+- **No Reserved Words:** You can't name a variable with the same name as a function or command that already exists in the programming language.
+These are called "reserved words."
+For example, in AGEBasic, `musicPath` would be an invalid variable name because the MUSICPATH function already exists.

-AGEBasic variables can contain `numbers` (double precision), hexadecimal (preceded by a `&`) and `strings`.`booleans` are not variable type, but anything different than `0` is considered `true`.
+#### Types of Data Variables Can Hold (in AGEBasic)

+Variables aren't just empty boxes; they're designed to hold different types of information.
+In AGEBasic, your variables can contain:

+- **Numbers:** These are stored as **double precision** values, meaning they can hold both whole numbers (integers) and numbers with decimal points very accurately.
+You can also represent numbers in **hexadecimal** format by preceding them with an & (e.g., &FF represents 255).
+- **Strings:** These are sequences of text or characters, like a name, a sentence, or a file path.
+- **Arrays:** These are special variables that can hold a collection of multiple values under a single name, like a list of numbers or a list of names.

+> [!note]
+> **Booleans:** While "booleans" (which represent true or false values) aren't a distinct variable type in AGEBasic, the language interprets any numerical value **different from 0 as true**, and the number **0 itself as false**.
+A string variable not empty (`<>""`) is evaluated as `true`.
+A non empty array is also evaluated as `true`.

 Examples: